puppetlabs/puppetlabs-docker_platform/README.md

 }
 ```

-The module also now uses the upstream repositories by default for RHEL
+The module also now uses the upstream repositories by default for RHEL-based
-based distros, including Fedora.
-If you want to stick with the distro
+distros, including Fedora.
+If you want to stick with the distro packages you
-packages you should use the following:
+should use the following:

 ```puppet
 class { 'docker':